rbowsley/lamplighthelp/source/16-7-3_Custom_Fields_and_Tabs_in_Activity_Records.markdown

 **Types of custom field**

 The table below gives details of how each custom field works, and how you can use each type of field to report on.
+**Please note: if you add a custom field or tab to {{Outcomes}} records, this will only be visible if you add a column to the table of {{outcomes}} records.
+It is not possible to report on this in any other way.**

 PICTURES?